 Did your campaign succeed?
 Did you meet your pre-established goals?
 It’s always important to have this in mind.

 If you didn’t meet your goals, then figure out why.
-Analyze the data, find out what you did wrong.
+Analyse the data, find out what you did wrong.
 On the next attempt, implement changes.
-We all make mistakes, fail.
+We all make mistakes and fail from time to time.
 The best we can do is learn from them.

 In this post we covered everything you need to know to create a killer social media campaign.